 The Children and Families First Commission (Commission) was established in December 1998, under the authority of the California Children and Families First Act of 1998 and sections 130100, et seq., of the Health and Safety Code.
 The Commission accounts for receipts and disbursements of California Children and Families First Trust Fund allocations and appropriations to the Commission.
-The Commission is a discretely presented component unit as the County Board appoints all members of the Commission's governing body and can remove appointed members at will.
+The Commission is a discretely presented component unit as the County Board appoints all members of the Commission's governing body and is able to impose its will because it can remove appointed members at will.
 The separate financial statements may be obtained from Children and Families First Commission, 2580 East Main Street, Suite 203, Ventura, CA 93003.